S6969/platformease/replit.md

-# PlatformEase - Entrepreneur & Partner Connection Platform
+# PlatformEase - Domain Owner & Traffic Expert Partnership Platform

 ## Overview

-PlatformEase is a static web application designed to connect entrepreneurs with potential partners and collaborators.
-The platform focuses on facilitating business partnerships and networking opportunities through an intuitive, modern web interface.
+PlatformEase is a static web application designed to connect domain owners who have hosting resources with traffic experts (bloggers and content creators).
+The platform facilitates revenue-sharing partnerships where domain owners provide the hosting foundation while traffic experts create content and drive visitors to monetize the domains.

 ## System Architecture